milind-acads/coupon-data-analysis/README.md

 ## Analysis

-The Jupyter Notebook performs the following analysis:
+The Notebook performs the following analysis:

 1. **Data Exploration and Cleaning:** Investigates the dataset for missing or problematic data and applies appropriate cleaning techniques (e.g., dropping irrelevant columns, replacing missing values).
 2. **Overall Coupon Acceptance:** Calculates the proportion of total observations that chose to accept the coupon.